api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/guides/build-an-airnode/api-security.md

 ### relaySponsorWalletAddress

-The `relaySponsorWalletAddress` security schema type instructs Airnode to forward the [sponsor wallet address](../../../concepts/sponsor.md#sponsorwallet) to your API.
+The `relaySponsorWalletAddress` security scheme type instructs Airnode to forward the [sponsor wallet address](../../../concepts/sponsor.md#sponsorwallet) to your API.
 The schema definition is similar to the [`apiKey`](./api-security.md#apikey), however the `type` must be